Skip to content

 • Comment stop

-Example of table export of aggregated events (TSV, CSV, XLSX, ODS, HTML)
+Example of aggregated event export (TSV, CSV, XLSX, ODS, HTML):

 example of aggregated and exported events (1/2)